Congratulations on paying off debt!

 Having debt sucks.
 It really does.

 The stress of worrying about money and bills will affect us not only financially but personally.
-Living paycheck to paycheck is not a right way to live.
+Living paycheck to paycheck is not the right way to live.
 Many of us decided to take control of our finances and fight back.

 We decided to pay off debt and get back control of our lives to start living again.